Projeto-Pindorama/copacabana-wiki/docs/intro/intro.1.md

 We intend to evolve this in the future, but it will be this for now.

 ## Distribution (literally)
-==Unlike the most part of common/mainstream Linux distributions and even proprietary UNIXes== such as Sun Microsystems' Solaris --- I don't know about AIX, HP-UX or other UNIXes, but I'll go by the logic of the domino effect and assume that this type of distribution is an industry pattern --- ==we don't distribute the **entire** distribution just as packages.
-Our model is inspired on OpenBSD's one, where the system is distributed as stages.==[^7]
+Unlike the most part of common/mainstream Linux distributions and even proprietary UNIXes, we don't distribute the **entire** distribution just as packages.
+Our model is inspired on OpenBSD's one, where the system is distributed as stages.[^7]
 > *- "What do you mean m8?
 I will have a 60MB tarball containing just KDE?"*

-No. ==This will just apply in fact for the base system (and some other **basic** tools)==.
+No. This will just apply in fact for the base system (and some other **basic** tools).
 In other words, things that normally would be packaged individually (and installed by a normal package manager) will be packaged as a plain tarball for its proper stage.